cern-eos/eos/doc/diopside/manual/using.rst

 Running Authentication Front-ends
 ---------------------------------

-THe MGM supports to service requests from an authentication front-end XRootD.
+The MGM supports servicing requests from a front-end XRootD authentication server.
 An authentication front-end server is an XRootD server running the EosAuthOfs plug-in.
 Using this plug-in the front-end server connects to a standard MGM service (back-end) over ZMQ protocol.
-An authentication front-end allows to configure a subset of authentication methods and to partition connections of certain use cases to this daemon shielding direct conections from the standard MGM service.
+An authentication front-end allows one to configure a subset of authentication methods and to partition connections of certain use cases to this daemon, shielding the standard MGM service from direct conections.

 To enable a standard MGM to allow connections from an authentication front-end use the following MGM configuration variables: